-At any given time, about 180 clinical trials are taking place at UC Irvine Chao Family Comprehensive Cancer Center to help bring innovative drugs and technologies to patients quickly.
+At any given time, more than 200 clinical trials are taking place at the UCI Health Chao Family Comprehensive Cancer Center to help bring innovative drugs and technologies to patients quickly.

 Despite the many benefits of clinical trials, some myths about them and their safety persist.

 Live Well spoke with Dr. Susan O’Brien, one of the nation’s leading leukemia experts and medical director of the cancer center’s Sue and Ralph Stern Center for Cancer Clinical Trials and Research, about the facts and myths about clinical trials.

 Clinical trials may offer hope for patients with diseases that haven’t responded to treatments that are the current standard of care.

 If an investigational treatment turns out to be effective, trial participants will have benefited from the therapy long before it’s available to patients everywhere.

 Patients in clinical trials are also closely monitored by experts who specialize in their specific condition.